Solar battery warranty in Perth: what the fine print actually means

 The three warranty metrics to understand

 1. Years: The calendar warranty period (typically 10 years).
-This is the most visible number but not the most important constraint.
+Most visible, often not the tightest constraint.

 2. Cycles: The number of full charge-discharge cycles covered.
-A "cycle" is typically defined as discharging and recharging 100% of the battery's capacity.
-Partial cycles count proportionally — two 50% discharges equal one cycle.
+A "cycle" is defined as discharging and recharging 100% of the battery's capacity.
+Partial cycles count proportionally: two 50% discharges equal one full cycle.

-3. Throughput (MWh): Some batteries specify a throughput warranty — total energy the battery will process over its life.
-A battery warranted for 16.5 MWh throughput at 9.8 kWh usable capacity can be fully cycled ~1,684 times before exhausting throughput.
-This number is important if you cycle the battery aggressively (e.g. grid charge-discharge arbitrage on Midday Saver).
+3. Throughput (MWh): Some batteries cap the total cumulative energy they'll process over their life.
+As a hypothetical: a battery warranted for 16.5 MWh at 9.8 kWh usable capacity can be fully cycled about 1,684 times before exhausting its throughput warranty.
+This matters most if you cycle aggressively: for example, grid charge-discharge arbitrage on Midday Saver.

-The warranty is voided or warranty coverage ends when any of these three conditions is first reached — years, cycles, OR throughput.
+Your warranty ends when any of these three conditions is first reached: years, cycles, or throughput, whichever comes first.

 Capacity retention guarantee

-The warranty typically guarantees a minimum state of health (SOH) at the end of the warranty period.
-Common specifications:
+The warranty guarantees a minimum state of health (SOH) at the end of the warranty period: the battery must still hold a minimum percentage of its original capacity, or you have a valid claim.

-What ≥60% means in practice: A 10kWh battery warranted to ≥60% capacity at year 10 retains at minimum 6kWh capacity.
-If the battery degrades below 60% before year 10, you have a warranty claim for replacement or credit toward replacement.
+What ≥70% means in practice: A 10 kWh battery warranted to ≥70% capacity at year 10 must still deliver at least 7 kWh.
+If it degrades below that floor before the warranty period ends, you have a valid claim for replacement or credit toward replacement.

 What voids a battery warranty

-Reading warranty exclusions is as important as reading the coverage.
-Common exclusions:
+The exclusions matter as much as the coverage.

 Improper installation: Battery not installed by a licensed electrician to manufacturer specifications.
-This typically means:
+This includes:

 - Incorrect battery-to-inverter cabling (voltage, current, cable sizing)

-- Installation in a location not permitted by the manufacturer (some batteries are not rated for outdoor direct-sun exposure)
+- Installation in a location the manufacturer does not permit (some batteries are not rated for outdoor direct-sun exposure)

-Installation environment: Many battery warranties are voided if the battery is installed in a location that experiences temperatures outside the rated range regularly.
-A battery mounted on an unshaded western-facing wall in Perth can exceed 60°C surface temperature in summer.
-This is an installation practice issue — ask your installer how they handle thermal management.
+Installation environment: Many warranties are voided if the battery regularly experiences temperatures outside its rated range.
+A battery mounted on an unshaded west-facing wall in Perth can reach surface temperatures well above the rated operating maximum in summer.
+Ask your installer how they handle thermal management: this is an installation-practice question, not a hardware one.
+The battery installation location guide covers positioning and ventilation requirements for Perth conditions.

-Unapproved firmware changes: Batteries require periodic firmware updates from the manufacturer.
-Installer-applied firmware outside the manufacturer's approved update process can void warranty.
+Unapproved firmware changes: Batteries need periodic firmware updates from the manufacturer.
+Firmware applied outside the approved update process can void the warranty.

-Exceeding rated charge/discharge rate: Aggressive cycling (discharging at C-rate above rated maximum) can accelerate degradation outside warranty terms.
+Exceeding rated charge/discharge rate: Discharging at a C-rate above the rated maximum accelerates degradation outside warranty terms.

-Physical damage: Water ingress, impact damage, improper handling during installation — standard exclusions.
+Physical damage: Water ingress, impact damage, improper handling during installation: standard exclusions across all brands.

-Grid charging beyond specification: Some warranty documents limit the number of cycles that may be grid-charged (using grid power to charge the battery rather than solar).
-If you're cycling from grid on a Midday Saver tariff, check whether the manufacturer limits this in their warranty terms.
+Grid charging beyond specification: Some warranty documents limit the number of cycles that may be grid-charged.
+If you're running a grid-charge strategy on Midday Saver, check whether the manufacturer restricts this in their warranty terms.

 The replacement process